crutcher/crutcher.github.io-source/source/_posts/blog/2022/12/The-Tapestry-Plan.md

 As there are many projects exploring how to take existing evaluation environments and back-fit sharding machinery too them, and as those projects are continuing to make reasonable progress, I feel that there's no short-term urgency to solve this;
-so I'm take the pure-language design route.
+so I'm taking the pure-language design route.

   * We don't have users, and won't have them till the whole stack works.
 We won't have to worry about maintaining semantics or operational decisions when problems are